EcoPractices Sustainability Analysis: On-Farm Practices Report

 As a part of our role in The Dannon Pledge, we opened our doors to a one-of-a-kind, third-party analysis by EcoPractices to actually quantify the impact of our farms’ practices – the Sustainability Analysis On-Farm Practices Report.

 So today, we’re sharing with you the benchmark 2016 executive summary, which compiles the data from all four of our farms (Rexford, Bird City and Scott City, KS; and Beaver City, NE).
 For a PDF of the executive summary, click here.
-EcoPractices is currently analyzing data for the 2017 report.
+The 2017 analysis is available here.

 About McCarty Family Farms